uppsala-makerspace/loerdagskurser/docs/volontaerer/bli_kursledare_generated_en.md

-# Become a course leader
+# How to become a course leader at the Saturday courses?

 ## How can I become a course leader?